-Miscarriage isn’t just a moment in time—it’s the collapse of a future we were already loving, the aching space between what could have been and what will never be, and the lives in our bodies, our dreams, our relationships and the parts of ourselves we don’t always have words for.
+Miscarriage isn’t just a moment in time—it’s the collapse of a future we were already loving.
+It’s the aching space between what could have been and what will never be.
+It lives in our bodies, our dreams, our relationships, and the parts of ourselves we don’t always have words for.

-Maya’s story pulls back the curtain on what pregnancy loss really feels like: the quiet hope you hold close, the shock when everything changes, the grief no one can see, the way your body remembers even when the world moves on.
+Through Maya’s story, we glimpse what pregnancy loss really feels like—the quiet hope you hold close, the shock when everything changes, the grief no one can see, and the way your body remembers even when the world moves on.
 This is the labyrinth so many of us find ourselves in—grieving in silence, piecing ourselves back together, trying to feel at home in our skin again.

 A slow smile spread across Maya’s gentle face as she watched the bright red line appear before her.
 This simple line symbolized the fulfillment of a dream and the miracle of her own body.
 It meant she would be a mother again.